-In addition to programme monitoring activities, annual testing volumes and positivity rates are inputs into the UNAIDS model to monitor progress towards the first 90 (percentage of people living with HIV who know their HIV status).
-This model is used primarily in countries with weak case reporting systems that also have national population-based HIV surveys (see Indicator 1.1).
+In addition to programme monitoring activities, annual testing volumes and positivity rates are inputs into the UNAIDS model that estimates progress towards the first 95 (95% of people living with HIV know their HIV status) target.
+This model is used primarily in countries that have national surveys to measure the population's historic testing coverage by HIV serostatus, but weak HIV case reporting systems (see Indicator 2.1).

-Number of tests conducted where an HIV-positive result was returned to a person (positivity)
+Number of tests conducted where an HIV-positive result was returned to the person (positivity)

-Number of tests performed where results were received by a person (testing volume)
+Number of tests performed where results were received by the person (testing volume)

-The numerator and denominator should be collected from HTS programme registers, log books and reporting forms on a quarterly or annual basis.
+The numerator and denominator should be collected from HIV testing services programme registers, log books and reporting forms on a quarterly or annual basis.
 Reported data should be a count of the number of tests conducted where results were returned to a person and not the number of unique persons who tested at least once during the calendar year.
-For example, if a person who is HIV-positive tests once at a mobile testing van and then again at a clinic during the same calendar year, she should be counted twice in the numerator and twice in the denominator.
-In an alternative scenario, if a person tests negative at a VCT centre and then positive through provider-initiated testing, she should be reported once in the numerator and twice in the denominator.
+For example, if a person who is HIV-positive tests once at a mobile testing van and then again at a clinic during the same calendar year, they should be counted twice in the numerator and twice in the denominator.
+In an alternative scenario, if a person tests negative at a voluntary counselling and testing (VCT) centre and then positive through provider-initiated testing, they should be reported once in the numerator and twice in the denominator.

 Please note that only tests conducted where the results are returned to the person should be counted.
 Also, a person should only be counted as testing once in the numerator and the denominator, even if up to three different assays are performed to confirm an HIV-positive diagnosis according to the national testing algorithm.

 Please separately report numbers of self-test kits procured and distributed in the calendar year (where available).
 Procured self-test kits refers to the total number of self-test kits purchased (not distributed or used) in a year by the national government, including (but not limited to) donors.
-Testkits procured via other channels, such as the private sector, should not be counted; rather, they should be detailed in the comments.
-Self-test kits distributed refers to the total number of individual self-test kits that were distributed in a year; it is not the total number of people self-tested, nor is it the total number of people who received a self-test (as individuals may obtain more than one kit).
-No sex or age disaggregation or information on positivity are required for self-test procurement or distribution data.
+Test kits procured via other channels, such as the private sector, should not be counted; rather, they should be detailed in the comments.
+Self-test kits distributed refers to the total number of individual self-test kits that were distributed in a year; it is not the total number of people self-tested, nor is it the total number of people who received a self-test (as individuals may obtain more than one kit within a year).
+No sex- or age-disaggregation or information on positivity is required for self-test procurement or distribution data.

 - 0–14 years for children and 15 years and older by sex (men and women) for adults.

-- Mobile mobile testing (e.g., through vans or temporary testing facilities);
+- Mobile testing (e.g., through vans or temporary testing facilities)

-- VCT centres (not within a health facility setting); and
+- VCT centres (not within a health facility setting).

-Please provide information about any national testing campaigns or shifts in testing strategies that might explain any changes to testing volumes when compared to previous years.
-If data on retesting rates among HIV-positive or HIV-negative individuals are available, please also provide this.
+Please provide information in the comments box about any national testing campaigns or shifts in testing strategies or practices that might explain changes to testing volumes when compared to previous years.
+If data on retesting among HIV-positive or HIV-negative individuals (volumes or rates/proportions) are available, please also provide this in the comments box.